edeneault/SpringBoard-Capstone-1/README.md

 ###### Target Users

-* The target user fir the application are Coaches working with smaller team organizations or a coach with a "single" or "few" athletes in individual sports
+* The target user for this application are Coaches working with smaller team organizations or a coach with a "single" or "few" athletes in individual sports

 ###### Application Features